4 Types of Patio Covers — Which is Right for You?

-Benefits of a Patio Cover
+Benefits of Installing a Patio Cover

-Wood is always a popular choice since it’s affordable and can be customized in so many ways.
-It adds a timeless style to outdoor spaces.
+Wood is always a popular choice since it’s affordable and can be customized in many ways.
+It also adds a timeless style to outdoor spaces.
 Plus, the solid ceiling allows for cool breezes while shielding people, pets, and furniture from the rain, sun, and wind.

-Wood-framed patio covers may include features like exposed beams, wood soffitting, and powder-coated brackets that can complement or even match the look of your home.
-We can make your cover look like it’s an original part of your home by tying it into the wall line or we can custom finish the cover directly into the existing roof.
-Increase your living space while adding value to your home.
+Rick’s Custom Fencing can make your cover look like an original part of your home by tying it into the wall line or custom finishing the cover directly into an existing roof.
+Effective wood-framed covers will not only extend your living space to the outdoors but will also increase the value of your home.

 Learn more and check out our wood-framed patio cover gallery!

+Built in the Pacific Northwest, Acrilyte was designed to last for years while withstanding the weather the region is known for.
 Acrilyte patio covers are low maintenance, requiring little more than a scrub with soap and water to look like new.
 Pick from various solar tints and heat stop options for extra protection and added longevity.

 Learn more and check out our Acrilyte patio cover gallery!